CentroEPiaggio/unipi-grasp-datasets/README.md

 5. Setup the registration environment (ToDo).
 In the visualization you see processed information, however, only sensor data (raw and calibrated) is recorded in the bag files.
 Point clouds are recorder using 20 of 21 messages at 30Hz.
 Parameters are saved to disk prior to recording to replicate the data later.

 6. Perform and record grasp actions.
-Subjects have 8 seconds to:
+The subjects are advised about the recording protocol.
+The actions are
-	- Place the hand at rest position (`./startRecording`) and wait for 2 seconds.
+	- Place the hand at rest position
+	- `./startRecording`
+	- Wait 2 seconds
-    - Grasp the object and lift it for 2 seconds.
+	- Grasp the object and lift
+	- Wait 2 seconds
-	- Replace the object on the table and go to the same rest position for 2 seconds (recording will shut down after 8 seconds).
+	- Replace the object on the table
+	- Go to the same rest position
+	- Recording will shut down after 8 seconds

 7. Select another object and go to point 3 until all objects are grasped.